SalRaad25/Java/README.md

 # Java

-This repository is dedicated to previous projects written in Java (school assignments, labs, etc.)
+This repository is dedicated to previous projects written in Java (school assignments, labs, personal etc.)